PSUmodeling/MM-PIHM/README.md

 $ export OMP_NUM_THREADS=20
 ```

-The command above will enable MM-PIHM model simulaions using twenty (20) OpenMP threads.
+The command above will enable MM-PIHM model simulations using twenty (20) OpenMP threads.

 If you use a PBS script, you must require the right number of ppn (processor cores per node) before setting the number of threads.
 The ppn should be the same as the number of threads you want to use.